Ocean Bound Plastic

 #TIDE OCEAN MATERIAL

-#tide ocean material is an award-winning material made from 100% ocean-bound plastic and processed using renewable energy.
+#tide ocean material is an award-winning material made from 100% Ocean Bound Plastic and partially processed with renewable energy.
 The plastic is collected, sorted, shredded into flakes, and thoroughly cleaned.
-It is then processed regionally to reduce CO₂ emissions and transportation distances – giving the material a second life as high-quality packaging.
+It is then further processed regionally to reduce CO₂ emissions and transport routes – giving the material a second life as high-quality packaging.

 Step 1